oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-migration-workbench/migrate-to-adb.md

 7. On the "Review & Submit" screen, review your entries and click "Analyze Source" in the Source column
     ![Anaylze Source](images/c_t4_06_anayze_source.png " ")
     - The analysis will open in a new browser tab and will take a few minutes to complete
     - When the analysis is complete review CPAT Results.
 The blockers and warnings in this case are expected as a few objects in the on-prem database are not available in autonomous database.
-When you run this activity in your environment ensure you address any issues identified on a case by case basis.
-You can download the CPAT results if desired
+When you run this activity in your environment ensure you address any issues identified on a case by case basis
     ![CPAT Results](images/c_t4_07_cpat_results.png " ")
     - Click on the previous browser tab to continue with the migration process
     - Click "Validate"